areebaka/neetcode-submissions/README.md

 ## 🎯 Goal

-**Understand → Solve → Explain → Move on.**
+**Understand → Solve → Explain → Move o.**

 ### 🌀 Reality

-**Get stuck → Struggle → Fight for my life → Peek at the solution → Finally get it → Rewrite it in my own words → Pretend I was never stuck.**
+**Get stuck → Struggle → Fight for my life → Peek at the solution → Finally get it → Rewrite it in my own words → Pretend I was never stuck**

-Trying to make my brain a little less scared of DSA, one problem at a time.

----

-*currently somewhere between “ohhh I get it” and “what the hell is this”*